 I am not dogmatic about anyone’s approach to FIRE.
 That is not what this post is about.
 This post is simply my opinion on the most efficient path or steps taken.
-Basically the path with the least wasted effort with the best results for most people.
-I wanted to create this as an easy to see approach for new followers to the FIRE movement.
+The path with the least wasted effort with the best results for most people.
+I wanted to create this as an easy-to-see approach for new followers to the FIRE movement.
 Think of Dave Ramsey’s Baby Steps but for the FI/FIRE folks.

 Check out M1 Finance for their efficient fractional investing that lets you own great companies even if you only have 10$.

 I truly believe the pursuit of financial independence is for everyone.
 The retirement early part is optional.
 This path allowed me to go from lost and unsure if I could ever retire to being able to hit FIRE in less than 10 years!

 You can’t get off on the right foot if you have no idea where all your income goes to.
 Trust me I’m not one to say everyone should budget forever.
 Yet you must use a budget in the beginning so you can track your income and your expenses.
 If calling it a cash flow sheet sounds better go for it.

 Need an easy-to-use budget?
 Well here is a post I did on budgets that includes a free template check it out here.